writefreely/documentation/writer/following.md

 ### Following a Blog's Hashtag via RSS

 If you want to filter a WriteFreely blog's content by hashtag, you can follow posts that only use those hashtags.
-All you need to do is take a blog's hashtag url and add "/feed/" to the end.
+All you need to do is add "/feed/" to the end a blog's hashtag URL.

 [blog.writefreely.org/tag:writefreely/feed/](https://blog.writefreely.org/tag:writefreely/feed/)